MechanicalRabbit/NarrativeTest.jl/test/index.md

     Expected output:
         4
     Actual output:
-        ERROR: TypeError: non-boolean (Int64) used in boolean context =#
+        ERROR: TypeError: non-boolean (Missing) used in boolean context =#

 Functions `include` and `eval` are available in the test code.